CorrodedCoder/Learning-To-Program-In.../Python/100 - Counting Words/README.md

     def reorder(wordcounts):
         return wordcounts
 ```
-Note: I haven't mentioned `itertools.groupby`, `operator.itemgetter` or list comprehensions yet let alone a double for loop list comprehension - so you'll either have to take my word for it or start reading the python documentation!

-Note: the mechanism above of using the python version to choose an alternate implementation of a function demonstrates a very powerful feature of python being a dynamic language which can make powerful implementation decisions even at runtime, albeit in this case the version of python is unlikely to change during the run of our program :)
+Note: the mechanism of using some criteria to choose an alternate definition of a function demonstrates a very powerful feature of pythons dynamic nature allowing it to make powerful implementation decisions even at runtime.

 The script test_wordcount_d.py contains the changes described above.